Funding Opportunities

 In light of the documented increases in both alcohol misuse (among some individuals) and domestic violence (DV) as a result of the COVID-19 pandemic and array of mandated restrictions enacted to mitigate the spread of the virus, the purpose of this solicitation is to announce NIAAA’s interest in addressing the need for research related to developing, testing, and intervening proximal to drinking occasions, when risk of DV is elevated, to decrease the likelihood of alcohol consumption at levels sufficient to trigger DV and to provide skills shown to reduce risk of DV perpetration and victimization.
 In particular, this solicitation seeks to advance the development, feasibility, acceptability, pilot testing, potential efficacy, and implementation of scalable, low resource, and remotely delivered interventions via mobile devices (mHealth) that rely on communication technologies for reducing and preventing alcohol consumption and DV.
 For this FOA, the term “domestic violence” extends to child maltreatment (abuse and neglect) and elder abuse, in addition to intimate partner violence (IPV).

-Deadline: See the full notice (linked above) for more details.
-This
+Deadline: See the full notice for more details; expires September 8, 2026

 NOSI: Data Informed, Place-Based Community-Engaged Research to Advance Health Equity

 As we continue to personalize health interventions and move towards precision medicine, location-based metrics have emerged as pivotal tools.
 These metrics, derived from geospatial data, can provide critical insights into how different aspects of our environments—from air quality to access to healthcare facilities—contribute to our health.
 Such a geographical lens can highlight the hidden patterns and variations in disease prevalence and health outcomes across different regions or communities.
-This can enable more targeted and efficient interventions, and allow for the tailoring of prevention and treatment strategies to the unique contexts of specific locations or populations, thereby improving health outcomes and advancing precision medicine, as well as health equity.
+This can enable more targeted and efficient interventions and allow for the tailoring of prevention and treatment strategies to the unique contexts of specific locations or populations, thereby improving health outcomes and advancing precision medicine, as well as health equity.
 Given the nature of this research, the NIH encourages the formation of interdisciplinary research teams.

-Deadline: See the full notice (linked above) for more details.
-This
+Deadline: See the full notice for more details; expires January 8, 2027

 Other Funding Opportunities: